 All trips occur outside and run rain or shine.
 Heavy downpours, lightening or other extreme weather will cause us to cancel a trip.
 Whenever possible the trip will be rescheduled.

-$50.00 per Tour Group for School Group
+$125.00 per Group for Non School Group

 science, biology, ecosystems